grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 ..
 ```

-Note that the details of what it actually means to compare two product names is now hidden inside the newly created static `AreEqual()` method.
+Note that the details of what it means to compare two product names is now hidden inside the newly created static `AreEqual()` method.
 This method has become the only place that has knowledge of these details and each time the comparison needs to be changed, we have to modify this method alone.
 The rest of the code just calls this method without knowing what it does, so it won't need to change.
 This frees us from having to search and modify this code each time the comparison logic changes.

 However, while it protects us from the change of comparison logic indeed, it's still not enough.
 Why?
 Because the concept of a product name is still not encapsulated - a product name is still a `string` and it allows us to do everything with it that we can do with any other `string`, even when it does not make sense for product names.
 This is because in the domain of the problem, product names are not sequences of characters (which `strings`s are), but an abstraction with a special set of rules applicable to it.
 By failing to model this abstraction appropriately, we can run into a situation where another developer who starts adding some new code may not even notice that product names need to be compared differently than other strings and just use the default comparison of a `string` type.